luiscript/ofxDarkKnight/readme.md

 Download [openFrameworks v0.10.1](https://openframeworks.cc/download) for your development platform.
 Open an example and run it to make sure that everything is working correctly.

-If your having problems running the examples please [read this guide](https://openframeworks.cc/ofBook/chapters/setup_and_project_structure.html#runningexamples)
+If you're having problems running the examples please [read this guide](https://openframeworks.cc/ofBook/chapters/setup_and_project_structure.html#runningexamples)

 ## Install ofxDarkKnight